chhaviiiii/CalculatorApp---DrRacket/README.md

 # CalculatorApp

-CalculatorApp is a basic arithmetic calculator implemented in Racket with a graphical user interface (GUI).
+CalculatorApp is a basic arithmetic calculator implemented in DrRacket with a graphical user interface (GUI).
 It supports fundamental operations like addition, subtraction, multiplication, and division.
 This project is ideal for those beginning with Racket and GUI programming, demonstrating how to build a simple, user-friendly application.

 ## Features